 📍Lutyens Bungalow (mid-range) – The location of this heritage property cannot be beat – it is beside Lodhi Garden.
 Rooms are simple but comfortable, and breakfast is included.
 Plus, there’s an outdoor pool.

-📍Leela Palace New Delhi (luxury) – The Leela Palace is Delhi’s most beautiful luxury hotel, and it’s very close to Lodhi Garden.
+📍Leela Palace New Delhi (luxury) – The Leela Palace is Delhi’s most beautiful luxury 5 star hotel, and it’s very close to Lodhi Garden.
 It’s in one of the greenest areas of Delhi, close to many historic monuments and attractions.
 There’s a pool, spa, gym, restaurants and lounges.

 FAQs